azure-ad-b2c/samples/policies/sign-in-with-apple/README.md

 **WARNING: SIGN IN WITH APPLE IS CURRENTLY IN BETA - Functionality is subject to change.
 You should not use this sample in production.**

 The sample is developed and managed by the open-source community in GitHub.
-The application is not part of Azure AD B2C product and it's not supported under any Microsoft standard support program or service.
+The application is not part of the Azure AD B2C product and is not supported under any Microsoft standard support program or service.
 The sample (Azure AD B2C policy and any companion code) is provided AS IS without warranty of any kind.

 <hr />